garrandall/popular-music-data/tracks/gotta-see-jane-r--dean-taylor.md

 Just gotta see jane
 I left her arms to find my way
 To find a place for me in the world outside
-I wasn't alive, i could not survive
+I wasn't alive, I could not survive
 The frantic pace, the constant chase
 To win the race, turned my heart cold inside
-I gotta find what i left behind
+I gotta find what I left behind
 Red light, green light,
 Speedin' through the dark night,
 Drivin' through the poundin' rain,